Palisade Homes and Real Estate

 Palisade is perfectly placed along the Colorado River with impressive mountain vistas in every direction.
 High country breezes filter through the canyon, creating a temperate climate and excellent growing conditions for the orchards and vineyards.
 Located 13 miles east of Grand Junction with an elevation 4,728’.

 Downtown homes are older and date back to the time the town was established.
 Most people live not too far from downtown in newer neighborhoods, and others live further out on farms and acreage.
 Choices include custom homes with an orchard, homes on a few acres, family-friendly neighborhood subdivisions.
-Popular subdivisions include Willow Tree built in the mid 1980’s, and Sunrise Estates early built in 1980’s.
-Blue Sage was completed in 2002-2004, Palisade Vineyards around 2007 and Wine Valley Estates 2011-2013.
+Popular subdivisions include Willow Tree built in the mid 1980's; Sunrise Estates 1980's; Blue Sage was completed in 2002-2004, Palisade Vineyards around 2007 and Wine Valley Estates 2011-2013.
 Montclair is a nice town home development that was built in 2005-2008 and appeals to retirees.

 The Best 5 Things About Palisade Living